slouc/ultimatic/README.md

 ultimatic
 =========

-Simple tictactoe game in js with go+gorilla websockets backend.
+Implementation of Ultimate TicTacToe game in js with go+gorilla websockets backend.